HuntsDesk/Ask-JDS/README.md

 ### Edge Function Best Practices

-Following Supabase Edge Function guidelines:
+Following Supabase Edge Function guidelines (as implemented):

 - ✅ Use `Deno.serve` instead of deprecated `serve` import
-- ✅ Use `npm:` and `jsr:` specifiers for dependencies
+- ✅ Use `npm:` and `jsr:` specifiers with pinned versions for dependencies
-- ✅ Pin dependency versions
+- ✅ Use async webhook signature verification (`constructEventAsync`) for Deno compatibility
-- ✅ Minimize external CDN usage
+- ✅ Minimize external CDN usage (migrated from `esm.sh` to `npm:`)
 - ✅ Use Web APIs and Deno core APIs when possible
+- ✅ Secure environment variable handling without hardcoded fallbacks

 ### Database